iNextrix/ASTPP/doc/Modules/Accounts/create_account.rst

 |image| `How to create customer
 <https://youtu.be/YgfcuybxlXg>`_

-|image| `How to use customer and trunk number translation in ASTPP?
+|image| `How to use customer and trunk number translation
 <https://youtu.be/KjO2sIqvCBY>`_

 .. |image| image:: /Images/favicon.png